 A recent review of the literature (Rossi & Prefumo 2013) found that in term or post-term pregnancies oligohydramnios (with an otherwise healthy pregnancy/baby) was not associated with poor outcomes.
 However, it was associated with increased risk of obstetric interventions… probably because the diagnosis leads to intervention.

-Pathological oligohydramnios is generally a consequence of reduced urine output (baby) which may indicate a redirection of blood flow away from the kidneys to the vital organs in response to reduced oxygenation.
+Pathological oligohydramnios is generally a consequence of reduced urine output (baby) which can indicate a redirection of blood flow away from the kidneys to the vital organs in response to reduced oxygenation.
 This usually occurs alongside pregnancy complications such as pre-eclampsia.
 In this case the low fluid volume indicates inadequate placental circulation to the baby.
-These babies often have significantly low AFV (easily identified by palpation), and are also growth restricted i.e. small and with limited glycogen supplies.
+These babies often have significantly low AFV (easily identified by palpation), and are often growth restricted i.e. small and with limited glycogen supplies.
+These babies are at significant risk and further assessment and intervention should be offered.
+As a midwife there are few things more concerning than being able to see baby’s form though their mother’s abdomen.

 Polyhydramnios – too much